What is Stress

 Stress refers to the psychological feeling of being pressurised due to an urgency, fear, or some other reason and then the body’s response to this pressure which could include hormones, metabolism, muscles and memory.

 Our bodies were conditioned to get stressed to respond by fight or flight mechanism against perceived threats.
 A stressful event causes surge in adrenaline and cortisol hormones in the body.
-They lead to faster heartbeat and increase blood circulation to speed up our response to the stressors, a faster metabolism to supply energy to muscles, increases our focus on the danger and prepares our muscles for movement.
+They lead to a faster heartbeat to increase blood circulation for quicker response, a faster metabolism to supply energy to muscles, increase our focus on the danger and ready our muscles for movement.

 Common Life Stressors

 - Divorce or Breakup in Relationships

 - Loss of a job

 - Uncertainty of entering into a long term relationship such as marriage

 - Chronic illness or injury

 - Emotional issues (depression, anxiety, anger, grief, guilt, low self-esteem)